MATRIX-02/NomNomFoods/README.md

 - **Custom Hooks**: Enhancing resusability and maintaining clean, modular code
 - **React Router Dom**: Smooth routing and navigation

+## Disclaimer
+Currently the swiggy API is causing CORS error due to which fetching API gives error.
+To fetch the website you have to explicity install **Allow CORS: Access-Control-Allow-Origin** extension.
+Thank you❤️.

 ## Ready to Explore?
 ### Prerequisites
 Ensure the following are installed on your machine: